Deep within both is an effect that's turning out to be key across almost all mental health.

 Vitamin E and C are both powerful antioxidants.

-Nothing is more destructive to various forms of oxygen roaming the brain.
+Nothing is more destructive than various forms of oxygen roaming the brain.

 Oxygen is literally nature's scissors.
 Why do you think we wash things in water.
 Or use bleach to break down organic things.